allangg107/Kivy-AutoComplete-Widget/README.md

 # Kivy-AutoComplete-Widget
-Simple to use custom-made Autocomplete widget utilizing the the TextInput and Dropdown widgets.
+Simple to use custom-made Autocomplete widget utilizing the TextInput and Dropdown widgets.

 The code contains explanation of how it works and a demonstration of the Autocomplete in a BoxLayout for a quick view of what it looks like.